Project and Policy Ideas

 Share Your Trip

-10 Boston residents volunteered to share a regular trip with a member of the Boston Transportation Department staff.
+10 Boston residents volunteered to share a regular trip with a member of the Boston Transportation Department staff in the fall of 2015.
 BTD leaders, planners, and engineers learned about the current and future needs of people walking, riding trains and buses, biking, driving, and being driven.

 Ideas on the Street

-On November 10, November 14, and November 19, Go Boston 2030 hosted three interactive conversations about the future of transportation.
+On November 10, November 14, and November 19 of 2015, Go Boston 2030 hosted three interactive conversations about the future of transportation.
 Participants sat with people from other neighborhoods and discussed possible ways to address the challenges facing our transportation systems.